xultaeculcis/kelp-wanted-competition/dev-log.md

 * Submissions with soft labels - public LB: **0.7206** not much but is something...
 * Need to add some validation for the ensemble scores locally - otherwise the submissions are just wasted
+* New idea: SAHI -> train on 128x128 crops, inference on sliding window with overlaps and padding, then stitch the preds